aescaba/portfolio-2021/README.md

 #### This portfolio website was built using a Gatsby starter by [Konstantin Muenster](https://github.com/konstantinmuenster).
 [View the documentation](https://github.com/konstantinmuenster/gatsby-starter-portfolio-minimal)

 Here you'll find the code for my portfolio website.
-I wanted one place to showcase all my work that I had a hand in coding and designing myself.
+I wanted one place to showcase all my work where I could also edit the code and design.
 ---

 ## Major Changelog